WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-standard-guide-reference.md

 We'll pipe the `data-25k.json` file through the `pipeline` deployment URL, and place the results in a file named `response.txt`.
 We'll also display the time this takes.
 Note that for larger batches of 50,000 inferences or more can be difficult to view in Juypter Hub because of its size.

 When retrieving the pipeline inference URL through an external SDK connection, the External Inference URL will be returned.
 This URL will function provided that the **Enable external URL inference endpoints** is enabled.
-For more information, see the [Wallaroo Documentation Site](https://docs.wallaroo.ai).
+For more information, see the [Wallaroo Model Endpoints Guide](https://docs.wallaroo.ai/wallaroo-operations-guide/wallaroo-configuration/wallaroo-model-endpoints-guide/).

 ```python
 external_url = pipeline._deployment._url()